-- 94. (1) The Code, in relation to a visiting force, applies to- - (a) any deserter or absentee without leave; and - (b) any member of a reserve or auxiliary force who, having failed to obey a notice calling upon that member to appear at any place for service, is by the law of that country liable to the same punishment as a deserter, or an absentee without leave. - (2) (a) No member of a visiting force may be apprehended or dealt with under this section except in compliance with a request from- - (i) the applicable government, if such member is alleged to be a deserter; or - (ii) the officer in command of that force, if such member is alleged to be an absentee without leave. - (b) A member contemplated in paragraph (a) must be handed over to the authorities of that country at such a place in the Republic as may be agreed upon with the particular government or officer, as the case may be.
+99. (1) Subject to subsection (2); the Code applies to-

+(a) any deserter or absentee without leave of a visiting force; and (b) any member of a reserve or auxiliary force of a visiting force who, having failed to obey a notice calling upon that member to appear at any place for service, is by the law of that country liable to the same punishment as a deserter or an absentee without leave.

+(2) (a) No member of a visiting force may be apprehended or dealt with under this 40 section except in compliance with a request from-

+(i) the applicable government, if such member is alleged to be a deserter; or

+(ii) the officer in command of that force, if such member is alleged to be an absentee without leave.

+(b) A member contemplated in paragraph (a) must be handed over to the authorities 45 of that country at such a place in the Republic as may be agreed upon with the particular government or officer, as the case may be.

-- (3) For purposes of any proceedings under this section a document purporting to be a certificate under the hand of- - (a) the Minister of Foreign Affairs or the Minister to the effect that a request has been made under subsection (2)(a)(i), is admissible as evidence of the making of such a request; - (b) the officer in command of the visiting force to the effect that a named and described person was at the date of the certificate an absentee without leave from that force, is admissible as evidence of the facts so certified.
+(3) For purposes of any proceedings under this section a document purporting to be a certificate under the hand of-

+- (a) the Minister of Foreign Affairs or the Minister to the effect that a request has 50 been made under subsection (2)(a)(i), is admissible as evidence of the making of such a request; and - (b) the officer in command of the visiting force to the effect that a named and described person was at the date of the certificate an absentee without leave from that force, is admissible as evidence of the facts so certified.